-of the modification of his condition of detention.
-In this regard, the Panel recalls the finding of the Court of Appeals Panel that the Pre-Trial Judge should not be expected to entertain submissions that merely repeat arguments that have already been addressed in previous review decisions.
-This applies equally to this Panel.
-The Panel further notes that the SPO's submissions about recent changes to visa requirements do not support the suggestion that the risk of flight has increased.
-The SPO has failed to provide support for the notion that obtaining custody of Mr Veseli within the EU poses challenges greater than those that existed previously - i.e. circumstances that may further incentivise Mr Veseli to flee, should he be released.
+14. The Panel notes that the SPO is putting forward substantially the same arguments that this Panel has already considered and rejected in relation to the following issues: (i) Mr Veseli's awareness of the seriousness of the confirmed charges against him; (ii) the potential of a long sentence; (iii) the evidence presented against him; (iv) the continuation of trial; and (v) Mr Veseli's awareness of the modification of his condition of detention.22 In this regard, the Panel recalls the finding of the Court of Appeals Panel that the Pre-Trial Judge should not be expected to entertain submissions that merely repeat arguments that have already been addressed in previous review decisions.23 This applies equally to this Panel.
 Finally, the Panel considers that the SPO has failed to establish its claim that there is a "sufficiently real possibility" that the Accused will abscond if released based on the stage of the proceedings.
-16. The Panel therefore finds that, while the risk of flight can never be completely ruled out, Mr Veseli's continued detention is not justified at this time on the ground of the risk of flight pursuant to Article 41(6)(b)(i). (b) Risk of Obstructing the Progress of SC Proceedings 17.
-With reference to previous findings by the Panel, the SPO submits that Mr Veseli continues to present a risk of obstructing the proceedings.23 It argues that there is a persistent climate of intimidation of witnesses and interference with criminal proceedings against former Kosovo Liberation Army ("KLA") members in Kosovo, which the Court of Appeals has agreed is a relevant "contextual consideration".24 Furthermore, the SPO submits that Mr Veseli continues to receive information concerning the witnesses the SPO intends to call and the risk of obstruction increases as the remaining delayed disclosure witnesses have their KSC-BC-2020-06 6 15 April 2024 22 KSC-BC-2020-04, IA003/F00005, Court of Appeals Panel, Decision on Pjetër Shala's Appeal Against Decision on Review of Detention ("Shala Appeal Decision"), 11 February 2022, para.
-18. 23 SPO Submissions, paras 10-16.
+15. The Panel therefore finds that, while the risk of flight can never be completely ruled out, Mr Veseli's continued detention is not justified at this time on the ground of the risk of flight pursuant to Article 41(6)(b)(i). (b) Risk of Obstructing the Progress of SC Proceedings 16.
+With reference to previous findings by the Panel, the SPO submits that Mr Veseli continues to present a risk of obstructing the proceedings.24 The SPO argues that there is a persistent climate of intimidation of witnesses and interference with criminal proceedings against former Kosovo Liberation Army ("KLA") members in Kosovo, which the Court of Appeals has agreed is a relevant "contextual consideration".25 Furthermore, the SPO submits that Mr Veseli has KSC-BC-2020-06 6 13 February 2025 22 See Nineteenth Detention Decision, para.
+14. 23 KSC-BC-2020-04, IA003/F00005/RED, Court of Appeals Panel, Public Redacted Version of Decision on Pjetër Shala's Appeal Against Decision on Review of Detention ("Shala Appeal Decision"), 11 February 2022, para.
+18. 24 SPO Submissions, paras 10-11.